12 Advance Strategies for Google Ads Used by Professional Advertisers

 11- Audience Segmentation

-3. Custom Audience: Custom audiences allow advertisers to create audience lists and upload them into their Google Ads account.
-Custom audiences are created by uploading a list of one or more customer email addresses, phone numbers, Facebook user IDs/names with associated demographic information (such as age range), or any other contact info you have on your prospects, not publicly available.
-These custom-generated ads will only be shown to those customers who fit the target profile for each advertiser.
+Custom audiences allow advertisers to create audience lists and upload them into their Google Ads account.
+Advertisers create custom audiences by uploading a list of one or more customer email addresses, phone numbers, Facebook user IDs/names with associated demographic information (such as age range), or any other contact info they have on their prospects, which is not publicly available.
+These custom-generated ads are only shown to customers who fit the target profile for each advertiser.
 This allows advertisers more control over how they want their ads offered without influencing general population behavior, which may not be very accurate because we’re all different.

 12- Remarketing with Custom Lists